DS4Ag/dpest/docs/index.rst

 .. _PEST (Parameter Estimation and Uncertainty Analysis): https://pesthomepage.org/
 .. _DSSAT (Decision Support System for Agrotechnology Transfer): https://dssat.net/

+This documentation provides a complete reference for using `dpest`.

 Installation
 =================
+To install `dpest`, run the following command:

 .. code-block:: python
    pip install dpest

-This documentation provides a complete reference for using `dpest`.

 Table of Contents